home-assistant/home-assistant.io/source/_integrations/yeelight.markdown

 ### Service `yeelight.set_color_flow_scene`

 Starts a color flow.
-Difference between this and [yeelight.start_flow](#service-yeelightstart_flow), this service call uses different Yeelight api call.
+Difference between this and [yeelight.start_flow](#service-yeelightstart_flow), this service call uses different Yeelight API call.
 If the light was off, it will be turned on.
 There might be some firmware differences, in handling complex flows, etc.

 | Service data attribute    | Optional | Description                                                                                 |
 |---------------------------|----------|---------------------------------------------------------------------------------------------|